aymericbeaumet/die2nite-enhancer/README.md

 If you would like to contribute, you should :

 1. Install NodeJS 9.x
-2. Install grunt
-3. Make sure the "zip" command is available (i.e. in the PATH)
+2. Make sure the "zip" command is available (i.e. in the PATH)
-4. Make sure the "make" command is available (i.e. in the PATH)
+3. Make sure the "make" command is available (i.e. in the PATH)

 Then, clone this repo, run "npm install" in the folder and enjoy :)